Chicago Cubs honor Army Reserve officer at the Crosstown Series

-Capt.
-Michael Ariola, right, Public Affairs Officer, 85th U.S. Army Reserve Support Command, pauses for a photo with a Chicago White Sox fan outside Wrigley Field, following the Crosstown Series game featuring the Cubs versus the White Sox.
-The Chicago Cubs honored Ariola during their Military Salute game at the Crosstown Series versus the Chicago White Sox.
+CHICAGO – The Chicago Cubs honored Capt.
+Michael Ariola, a public affairs officer assigned to the 85th U.S. Army Reserve Support Command, during their Military Salute at the Crosstown Series versus the Chicago White Sox, August 16, 2023, at Wrigley Field.

+Ariola was born in Chicago and raised in south suburban Darien and Downers Grove.
+He credits his family’s tradition of serving in the Army with his decision to join the Army.

+“Both of my grandfathers served in the Army during World War II,” he said.
+“My maternal grandfather served as an air traffic controller in the Army Air Corps in the European Theatre and my paternal grandfather served in the Armor Corps in the Pacific Theatre.”

 |Date Taken: